wmcbrine/PDCurses/README.md

 ========

 Stable: [v3.9]
-Beta: [See git repository][git]
+Current: [See git repository][git]

-PDCurses is a public domain curses library for [DOS], [OS/2], [Windows] console, [X11] and [SDL], implementing most of the functions available in [X/Open][xopen] and System V R4 curses.
-It supports many compilers for these platforms.
-The X11 port lets you recompile existing text-mode curses programs to produce native X11 applications.
+PDCurses is a public domain curses library for [DOS], [OS/2], [Windows] console, [X11] and [SDL], implementing most of the functions available in [X/Open] and System V R4 curses, and supporting a variety of compilers for these platforms.
+The X11 and SDL ports let you recompile existing text-mode curses programs to produce GUI applications.

 PDCurses is distributed mainly as source code, but some pre-compiled libraries may be available.